-Actual revenues were less than budget by \$694,544.
+Actual revenues were more than budget by \$338,850.
 This was primarily due to the net effects of the following variances:

-- Ad valorem collections were \$281,634 lower than budgeted because of value adjustments and delinquent payments, which are expected to be received in fiscal year 2016. - Utility taxes were \$87,110 over budget due to improvement in the economy. - Other general tax collections were \$106,555 under budget due primarily to decreases in communication services tax revenue.
-Communication methods are changing and those changes are having a negative effect on tax revenues. - Intergovernmental revenue was \$357,532 less than expected.
-This was primarily due to deferral of grant and impact fee revenue. - Permits, fees, and licenses revenue was \$240,136 under budget.
-This revenue source depends on the volume of construction activity within the town limits and is somewhat unpredictable. - Fines and forfeiture revenue was \$212,438 over budget.
-This was due to additional red light cameras installed during 2015.
+- Ad valorem collections were \$29,904 higher than budgeted because of value adjustments and delinquent payments which were received in fiscal year 2016. - Utility taxes were \$34,173 over budget due to improvement in the economy. - Other general tax collections were \$78,337 over budget due primarily to increases in communication services tax revenue. - Permits, fees, and licenses revenue was \$714,421 over budget.
+This revenue source depends on the volume of construction activity within the town limits and is somewhat unpredictable. - Fines and forfeiture revenue was \$433,925 under budget.
+This was due to a number of red light cameras being inoperable during portions of fiscal year 2016.

-Actual expenditures were lower than budget by \$199,586.
-This was due to the net effects of the following variances:
+Actual expenditures were lower than budget by \$1,869,493.
+This was primarily caused by capital outlay, which was \$2,358,325 lower than budget due to deferral of projects and delays in new construction.

-- Capital outlay was \$4,102,782 lower than budget due to delays in new construction. - Debt service was \$3,556,536 greater than expected as the Town refinanced existing debt.

-Additional information on budgetary comparisons between the final budget and actual results can be found on page 59 of this report.
+Additional information on budgetary comparisons between the final budget and actual results can be found on page 57 of this report.